aaronpowell/aaronpowell.github.io/src/documents/posts/2010-07-03-documents-in-lucene-net.html.md

 NORMS/ NO_NORMS really comes down to what you need to do with the value when you're searching.
 If you use NO_NORMS then the value isn't normalized and features such as boost and string-length wont be enabled.

+[In this article I've had a look at how the `Field.Store` and `Field.Index` can be used to make a simple application using Lucene.Net][5].

 ###TermVector

 I thought I'd cover this even through I tend to let the default (`TermVector.NO`) get used.
 TermVector is used to indicate if you want to have metadata about the *terms* which you're putting into your index.
 A term is the value (or values if it's an analyzed Field).